bytwm2hc/terabox-app/README.md

 ## Modification @bytwm2hc

 I changed the api response to use a transparent image when can't get thumbnail from TeraBox for some files.
 And I also added CORS HTTP header to api response to make it more useful.
+Added a function to proxy download by adding "?download" query string.